jacobfreedom/vh-calculation-fix/README.md

 #### Dopesites — More Space resolution (1710×1112)
 ![Dopesites — More Space (1710×1112)](./imgs/img-4.png)

-Steel Cut shows px/rem‑only layouts shifting between macOS “Default” and “More Space”.
-Dopesites and Instagram demonstrate how `var(--lvh)` and a visible‑height‑driven spacing system preserve the same look across resolutions and under in‑app chrome.
+Steel Cut shows px/rem‑only design shifting between macOS “Default” and “More Space” resolutions.
+Dopesites demonstrates how `var(--lvh)` or `var(--svh)` and a visible‑height‑driven spacing system preserve the same look across resolutions and under in‑app chrome.

 ## When You Should (and Shouldn’t) Use This